ipod825/vim-netranger/README.md

 1. Press `i` to enter edit mode.
 You can freely modify any file/directory name in this mode.
 Note that after pressing `i`, you are in normal mode, you need to press `i` again to enter insert mode.
 2. Note that in this mode, you can't delete file by deleting lines (you can't add file either).
 3. After you are done, back into normal mode (i.e. press `<Esc>` or whatever mapping you prefer), then press `<Esc>` again.
 All files will be renamed as you've modified.

+### New file/directory
+1. Press `o` to open the newfile UI.
+Press d/f to create new directory or file.

 ### File Selection/Copy/Cut/Paste/Deletion
 1. Press `v` to select a file for further processing.
 You can select multiple files and then do one of the following